sayandh871/sayandh871/README.md

 # 👋 Hi, I'm Sayandh

-Aspiring CTO and full-stack web developer passionate about building clean and scalable applications.
-Currently building **Wanderlust** — an Airbnb-like platform.
+---

+ I'm a self-taught full-stack developer passionate about building scalable systems and exploring the intersection of system design, AI/ML, cybersecurity, and DevOps.
+I enjoy turning ideas into efficient solutions, whether it's backend architecture, automation, or secure APIs

 ---